fulviabuonanno/design-tokens-wizards/README.md

 Hello, Design System aficionados! 🦄✨ Welcome to **`design-tokens-wizards`** — the enchanting scripts that helps you craft design tokens in just a few simple steps... as if by magic! 🪄✨

-With **`design-tokens-wizards`**, you’ll unlock:
+With **`design-tokens-wizards`**, you'll unlock:

 - **Enforce Naming Conventions:** Harness the power of our Design System lexicon to imbue each token with a spellbinding, standardized identity.
 - **Efficiency:** Conjure up multiple formats for color, size, and spacing tokens automatically — no wand waving needed!
 - **Integration:** Effortlessly blend with Tokens Studio and other design systems, like a flawless unicorn-universe connection.
-- **Flexibility:** Customize your workflow with a sprinkle of pixie dust to fit your project’s unique needs.
+- **Flexibility:** Customize your workflow with a sprinkle of pixie dust to fit your project's unique needs.
 - **Ready-to-Test:** Focus on making decisions, not on how to structure your tokens.
 Let the magic handle the setup!
-- **Ready-to-CSS/SCSS:** Have your tokens instantly converted into variables, ready for development’s testing phase.
+- **Ready-to-CSS/SCSS:** Have your tokens instantly converted into variables, ready for development's testing phase.

-Ready to let your creativity soar on the wings of a unicorn? 🦄✨ Let’s get started and cast some design magic together!
+Ready to let your creativity soar on the wings of a unicorn? 🦄✨ Let's get started and cast some design magic together!

 ---